-- The Adjudication Panel may decide in a resolution to communicate its contents to other entities after the resolution becomes final and binding, including in particular the Municipal Consumer Ombudsman or the President of the Office of Competition and Consumer Protection.
+- The Office of the Advertising Council may decide to communicate the contents of the resolution to other entities after the resolution becomes final and binding, including in particular the Municipal Consumer Ombudsman or the President of the Office of Competition and Consumer Protection.
 In addition, the complainee shall be advised to voluntarily implement the opinion included in the final and binding resolution.

-- The Adjudication Panel may also decide to publish its resolution in selected industry media.
+- The Office of the Advertising Council may also decide to publish its resolution in selected industry media.

 VI.
 Appeals against the Adjudication Panel’s resolutions

 - Lodging an appeal.
-The parties may appeal against the resolution of the Adjudication Panel within ten days of the receipt of the resolution.
-The appeal may only be based on new facts and evidence, which were not known to the party concerned on the date of the adoption of the appealed resolution.
+The parties may appeal against the resolution of the Adjudication Panel within ten business days of the receipt of the resolution.
+The appeal may only be based on new facts and evidence, which were not known to the Adjudication Panel on the date of the adoption of the appealed resolution.

 - The appeal shall be considered by the KER Appeal Panel composed of KER members who were not members of the Adjudication Panel which considered the complaint.

-- The appeal shall be submitted to the KER Presidium via the Office of the Advertising Council, which shall appoint the Appeal Panel under the rules set forth in clause 37, and notify the Presidium of the appeal lodged.
+- The appeal shall be submitted to the KER Presidium via the Office of the Advertising Council.
+The Office of the Advertising Council shall appoint the Appeal Panel under the rules set forth in clause 37, and notify the Presidium of the appeal lodged.